aws-samples/aws-genomics-workflows/docs/tldr.md

 The CloudFormation templates above are [nested stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html), a hierarchy of templates that pass values from a parent template to dependent templates.

-Below are the stand-alone CloudFormation templates for CustomAMI, S3, IAM, and AWS Batch.
+Below are the stand-alone CloudFormation templates for S3, IAM, and AWS Batch.
 These are handy in case you need to modify the individual components, or need to have another individual with elevated privileges to execute one of them (e.g. the IAM template).
 They are in order of dependency, and you will need to provide output values from one template to the dependent templates.

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
 {{ cfn_stack_row("Amazon IAM Roles", "GenomicsWorkflow-IAM", "aws-genomics-iam.template.yaml", "Create the necessary IAM Roles.
 This is useful to hand to someone with the right permissions to create these on your behalf. _You will need to provide a S3 bucket name_.") }}
-{{ cfn_stack_row("Custom AMI (Existing VPC)", "GenomicsWorkflow-AMI", "aws-genomics-ami.template.yaml", "Creates a custom AMI that EC2 instances can be based on for processing genomics workflow tasks.
-The creation process will happen in a VPC you specify") }}
+{{ cfn_stack_row("EC2 Launch Template", "GenomicsWorkflow-LT", "aws-genomics-launch-template.template.yaml", "Creates an EC2 Launch Template that provisions instances on first boot for processing genomics workflow tasks.") }}
 {{ cfn_stack_row("Amazon S3 Bucket", "GenomicsWorkflow-S3", "aws-genomics-s3.template.yaml", "Creates a secure Amazon S3 bucket to read from and write results to.") }}
 {{ cfn_stack_row("AWS Batch", "GenomicsWorkflow-Batch", "aws-genomics-batch.template.yaml", "Creates AWS Batch Job Queues and Compute Environments.
 You will need to provide the details on IAM roles and instance profiles, and the IDs for a VPC and subnets.") }}